Native oysters in hand.

 Photo: RWE / The Oyster Restoration Company.

 During the six months of feasibility testing, RWE and TORC jointly developed substrate testing and ecological assessments, reef base engineering solutions and the evaluation of deployment logistics, as well as the analysis of the permitting and regulatory pathways.
-In addition, the study has also provided the blueprint for a monitoring and verification framework to guide the deployment of large-scale biodiversity benefits.
+In addition, the study has also provided the blueprint for a monitoring and verification framework to guide the deployment of biodiversity benefits.

-"The question is no longer if we can restore oysters at scale offshore," said Dr Nik Sachlikidis, CEO of The Oyster Restoration Company, commenting on those results.
+"The question is no longer if we can restore oysters at scale offshore," said Dr. Nik Sachlikidis, CEO of The Oyster Restoration Company, commenting on those results.
 "Together with RWE, we've combined hatchery capacity, engineering know-how, and science to deliver a pathway for measurable biodiversity gain.
 Practically, affordably, and now."